-BSYS 2013 Web Page Design 3 credits (3 lec.)
+BSYS 2013 Web Page Design

-Students learn how to create a web page, format the page, and create forms with highly visual stepby-step instructions.
+Students learn how to create a web page, format the page, and create forms with highly visual step-by-step instructions.
 Students will also learn how to enhance web pages and create their own designs.
 (Fall only)

-BSYS 2583 Spreadsheets for Managerial Decisions 3 credits (3 lec.)
+BSYS 2583 Spreadsheets for Managerial Decisions